-- In a medium skillet, over medium-low heat, stir together all of the ingredients until almonds are coated with honey and sesame seeds, 2-3 minutes.
+- In a medium pan, over medium heat, stir together all of the ingredients until almonds are coated with honey and sesame seeds, 2-3 minutes.
 Spoon nuts into a single layer on the baking sheet.
 Bake 15-20 minutes.
-Remove and to cooling rack.
+Remove to cooling rack.
 Nuts will crisp as they cool.
 When cool, break nuts apart.
 Store in a tightly covered container.

 Want heat?
 Add a dash of Sriracha, gochujang, harissa or other hot sauce when you stir the ingredients together.

 - Serving Size: 2 tablespoons

 Keywords: sweet nuts, baked almonds, honey roasted almonds, honey glazed almonds